Engin-Boot/capture-behavior-of-a-visit-counter-ShivaniBollabattin21/needs-facilities.md

   When: Patient visits the hospital
         and visitor count exceeds the seating capacity .

-  Then: Seating capacity full alert is sent to the facilities manager.
+  Then: System sends Seating capacity full alert to the facilities manager.